Epirasque/FTLshipGibGenerator/README.md

 The Generator applies the SLIC algorithm until the output consists of an amount of segments that is equal to `NR_GIBS`.
 If this number is not reached, it retries running the algorithm with a higher `compactness` value until it does, or until it a certain number of attempts is reached.
-There is also a rare edge-case that causes a retry, this will happen if an attempt to reassemble the original image by putting together the segments deviates from the original image by a certain percentage.
+There are also some edge-cases that cause a retry.
+This will happen if either the segmentation produces a small, unusable last segment (determined the amount of pixels in relation to the number of desired gibs and the amount of visible gibs in the base image) or if an attempt to reassemble the original image by putting together the segments deviates from the original image by a certain percentage.
 If the maximum number of retries is reached, the generator will continue with the last result it has computed, which means fewer segments than was actually defined in `NR_GIBS`.
+This does not usually happen, however, and will also log an error message.

 The resulting segments are cropped and stored as gibs.
 Each gib also remembers its relative coordinates (before cropping) as well as its ID, center and mass.
 The mass is currently approximated as the width and height of the gib